OSGeo/gdal/doc/source/programs/gdal_edit.rst

     If the empty string or None is specified, then the existing coordinate system will be removed (for TIFF/GeoTIFF, might not be well supported besides that).

+.. option:: -a_coord_epoch <epoch>

+    Assign/override the coordinate epoch of the dataset, as a decimal year (e.g., 2021.3).

+    .. versionadded:: 3.9

+.. option:: -unsetepoch

+    Remove the coordinate epoch of the dataset.

+    .. versionadded:: 3.9

 .. option:: -a_ullr  <ulx> <uly> <lrx> <lry>